witer33/justmagic/README.md

 # justmagic

-Use a [function as a method](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) with this mystic script, like in Nim.
+Use a [function as a method](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) with this mystic script, just like in Nim.
 <br />

 # Just an example